A Systematic Literature Review on the Impact of Formatting Elements on Code Legibility: Background

 \subsection{Tasks and Response Variables Employed in Human-centric Studies on Code Legibility and Readability}

 In our previous study~\citep{oliveira2020}, we examined how researchers have investigated code legibility and readability by asking human subjects to perform tasks on source code and assessing their understanding or effort with response variables.
+A recent study by~\cite{feitelson2022} also presented the tasks and metrics adopted in studies about code comprehension.
+Different from our previous study, their focus was narrower: they performed an in-depth analysis of the factors involved in only one of the levels of learning skills (``understanding'') presented by \cite{oliveira2020}, and on concrete activities performed by developers.
 In this section, we review the tasks and response variables we found during our previous study, which lay a foundation for the study presented in this paper.

 \textbf{Tasks.} The essential code comprehension task is code reading.
 By construction, human-centric studies about code comprehension have at least one reading task where the subject is required to read a code snippet, a set of snippets, or even large, complete programs.
 In addition, the subjects are also expected to comprehend the code.
 However, there are different (kinds of) tasks that help researchers measure subject comprehension performance.